devkhan1/DemoX-Reimagined/README.md

 **DemoX Reimagined** is a next-generation showcase site designed to help AI startups, agencies, or innovators present futuristic, ethical, memory-powered digital experiences.

-It was originally themed around a fictional sacred AI brand (RAHMX) to demonstrate layout, interaction flow, and modular memory logic — but this template is **not owned by nor affiliated with RAHMX Ltd**, and **is offered as a rebrandable, customizable product**.
+It was originally themed around a sacred AI brand (RAHMX) to demonstrate layout, interaction flow, and modular memory logic — but this template is **not owned by nor affiliated with RAHMX Ltd**, and **is offered as a rebrandable, customizable product**.

 ---